KevinMusgrave/pytorch-metric-learning/README.md

 ## News

+**August 31**: v0.9.91 has a couple of bug fixes.
+See the [release notes](https://github.com/KevinMusgrave/pytorch-metric-learning/releases/tag/v0.9.91)

 **August 7**: v0.9.90 MEGA UPDATE
 * New distances module makes loss functions even more modular.
 * Now compatible with half-precision